monoxide13/BMP388_DEV/README.md

 <a name="results_acquisition"></a>
 ### __Results Acquisition__

-The BMP388 barometer library acquires temperature in degrees celius (**°C**), pressure in hectoPascals/millibar (**hPa**) and altitude in metres (**m**).
+The BMP388 barometer library acquires temperature in degrees celcius (**°C**), pressure in hectoPascals/millibar (**hPa**) and altitude in metres (**m**).
 The acquisition functions scan the BMP388's status register and return 1 if the barometer results are ready and have been successfully read, 0 if they are not; this allows for non-blocking code implementation.
 The temperature, pressure and altitude results themselves are _float_ variables by passed reference to the function and are updated upon a successful read.

 Here are the results acquisition functions: